 Requirements for entry into the master’s degree by coursework and thesis are similar to those for entry into the MEcon programme:

-• A grade average of at least B for the best four 300-level papers that can count towards the Economics major subject requirement.
-This grade requirement is lower than that for the MEcon (B rather than B+) due to the less restricted time frame.
+- A grade average of at least B for the best four 300-level papers that can count towards the Economics major subject requirement.

 This programme involves supervised, individual research in an approved topic area.
 Candidates must demonstrate that they have the background required to carry out the proposed research.
 Normally, the research and thesis requires at least 12 months of full-time study to complete.